On this about page I briefly cover my experience, qualifications, registration and fees.

 I was contracted to Relate Cambridge as Couples and Relationship counsellor.
 Here I refined my skills as relationship/couples/marriage/family counsellor in the community of experienced colleagues, supervisors and administrators.

-I ran my practice from a GP surgery for 6 years.
+I practiced as a psychotherapist in a GP surgery for 6 years.
 The daily engagement with patients with a broad spectrum of mental health challenges enhanced my ability to work as a generalist.

 I worked with the Truth and Reconciliation Commission in South Africa as co-ordinator of a charity chaired by the late Rev Archbishop Desmond Tutu.
 Survivors and perpetrators knocked on our door with complicated histories of trauma, guilt and shame.
 Working on an individual, family and community level lay a good foundation for understanding the systemic interrelatedness of mental health.

 I hold Bachelor degrees in Law and Divinity, a Masters degree in Family Therapy (thesis on Online Therapy) and a PhD in Systemic Therapy and Mindfulness.